How can market researchers add even more value during tough times?

 Here are 3 smart ways to uncover and deliver value as an insights professional, especially in the current global crisis.

 How can you add even more value as a researcher?
 This was one of the key questions that market researchers are trying to answer during the current crisis, according to a recent survey by Ray Poynter of #NewMR.
-Some of his key findings included suggestions from industry professionals to make the case that research is a necessity, offer learning opportunities and resources, and provide advice.
+Some of his key findings included suggestions from industry professionals to make the case that research is necessary, offer learning opportunities and resources, and provide advice.
 We do all these things anyway, right?
 Now’s the time to pursue a truly ROI-driven approach.

 - Offer educational resources.
 The truth is that market research companies have stepped up to the plate during the last few weeks, doing what they do best: delivering insights.
 By producing resources to help educate and inform, researchers are proving intrinsic value.
 Research Live has published a long list of resources, including tracker studies and deep data dives into certain research questions.
 These studies are giving insights into everything from consumer perceptions of specific brands and brand actions, all the way to behaviors and attitudes of defined demographic groups.
-Many other companies are hosting webinars, publishing white papers and providing other learning opportunities for their peers and clients.
-These are solid ways to show the value of market research that can be executed while people are working from home and dealing with fallout from the crisis.
+Many other companies are hosting webinars, publishing white papers, and providing other learning opportunities for their peers and clients.
+These are solid ways to show the value of market research that can be executed while working from home and dealing with the fallout from the crisis.